Full Membership is reserved for individuals with formal defined qualifications in the field of architecture. It includes the following categories:

 International Associate membership is reserved for those who have an architectural license or the equivalent from a non-Canadian licensing authority and demonstrate good standing in the profession in the locale in which they are licensed.
 Such persons may be resident within or outside of Canada.

 International Associates in good standing may indicate that they are International Associates of RAIC, and may use the title International Associate RAIC or Int’l Assoc.
 RAIC but not RAIC Associate or the initials RAIC alone or the initials IARAIC as a suffix to their names.

 Student Associate membership is reserved for those who are enrolled full-time in a professional degree program in architecture at a Canadian University School of Architecture, RAIC Centre for Architecture (Athabasca University) or in the RAIC Syllabus Program.

-Student Associates may indicate that they are Student Associates of the RAIC but they cannot use the designation RAIC in any form.
+Student Associates may indicate that they are Student Associates of the RAIC but they cannot use the abbreviation RAIC in any form.

 Student Associates can be members of the RAIC free of charge.

 Members requesting maternity/paternity leave must submit their request in writing and provide supporting documentation showing that they have acquired the same status from their licensing association or from their employer (in the case of members who are not registered architects).

 Pending approval, the member will then be excused from paying annual dues.
 The member will retain all benefits during their time on leave.

 Submit a request here.

 Members may request relief from fees for reasons of financial hardship, medical/compassionate leave, travel, sabbaticals, etc. Members requesting a relief from fees for any of the above reasons must submit their request in writing, outlining the reasons for the request in detail.